 You may also request to correct any of your personal information we hold if it is incorrect, inaccurate or out of date.
 We will generally rely on you to assist us in informing us if the information we hold about you is inaccurate or incomplete.

 Depending on the request we may update your personal information immediately, or we may provide an initial response to you within seven days of receiving your request.
-Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal or credit information within 30 days from your initial request.
-We will take reasonable steps to protect your personal information by storing it in a secure environment, and when the information is no longer needed for any purpose for which the information may be used or disclosed, it will be destroyed or permanently de-identified.
+Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal information within 30 days from your initial request.
+We may have to consult with external entities as part of your request to access or correct your personal information.

-We store your personal information in paper and electronic form.
-We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.
+We may store your personal information in paper or electronic form.
+We will take reasonable steps to protect any personal information from misuse, interference, loss and unauthorised access, modification or disclosure.
 We do this by:

-If you feel your complaint is still not resolved adequately after discussion with us, you may then take the complaint to the Credit Ombudsman Service (COSL) if it relates to our role as a financial services provider, or contact the Office of the Australian Information Commissioner on http://www.oaic.gov.au/privacy/privacy-complaints.
+If you are dissatisfied with how we have dealt with your personal information, or have a complaint about our compliance with the Privacy Act, you may contact us using the details in clause 10.
+We will acknowledge your complaint within seven days and provide you with a decision on your complaint within 30 days.
+If you feel your complaint is still not resolved adequately after discussion with us, you may then take the complaint to the Credit & Investments Ombudsman (CIO) if it relates to our role as a financial services provider, or contact the Office of the Australian Information Commissioner on http://www.oaic.gov.au/privacy/privacy-complaints.

 If you have any questions about how we handle your personal information, contact our Privacy Officer by phone on 1300 476 278, via email at email@example.com, or at:

 GPO Box 4244, Sydney NSW 2001

 Last updated: 9 November 2017